An Empirical Study on Text-Independent Speaker Verification based on the GE2E Method: Introduction

-Our paper is organized as follows.
-In \cref{section:Methodology_new}, we present our end-to-end DL method and describe the utilized corpus and necessary data processing steps for TI-SV problem, as well as the training process. \cref{section:Experiments} discusses different experiments performed to assess the performance of the proposed end-to-end method.
-Finally, \cref{section:Discussion} states some conclusions and potential future work.
-Our source code is available online\footnote{Accessible via \url{https://github.com/starasteh/tisvge2e/}} as an open source project for further investigation.
+In this study, we discuss the generalized end-to-end (GE2E) DL-based technique proposed by~\cite{wan2017generalized} for TISV and examine various scenarios and parameters to further explain and evaluate the generality of the proposed generalized method.
+The rest of our article is organized as follows.
+In \cref{section:Methodology_new}, we present the end-to-end DL method and describe the utilized corpus and necessary data processing steps for TISV problem, as well as the training process. \cref{section:Experiments} discusses different experiments performed to assess the performance of the end-to-end method.
+Finally, conclusions are stated in \cref{section:Discussion}.